The Doon Dictionary

 Ikat

-This is "weaving with a plan."
+“Weaving with a plan.”
 Unlike printing, where the pattern goes on top of the fabric, Ikat patterns are created by tie-dyeing the yarn before it is woven.
-The "hazy" edges of the pattern are the hallmark of a genuine Ikat and a sign of the incredible skill required by the weaver to line the threads up.
+The hazy edges are the hallmark of a genuine Ikat.

 -